 RIVETING!
 We take our modern comfortable lives so much for granted, that I can’t imagine what it would be like–or how I would cope if I found myself in the frightening situation faced by Sarah, Matt and their ten-year-old son John.

 One minute they arrive in Ireland from America looking forward to some peace and quiet away from technology.
 The next they find themselves caught up in a terrifying apocalyptic scenario.
 To make matters worse Sarah suffers badly from anxiety, and yet as the story unfolds she manages to rise above her fears and finds the strength not only to cope in a world flung back hundreds of years, she also finds the courage and strength to fight for her family and survive in this harsh and dangerous new world.

 FIVE STARS!
-Oh, I enjoyed reading this book so very much, a page turner, great characters and I want more, I want a 2nd book for this one.
+Oh, I enjoyed reading this book so very much, a page-turner, great characters and I want more, I want the 2nd book for this one.
 There are a few characters that I’d like to see how they made out in their lives.

-The Woodson family is on vacation in the country side of Ireland when a nuclear bomb detonates in the atmosphere over the Irish Sea.
+The Woodson family is on vacation in the countryside of Ireland when a nuclear bomb detonates in the atmosphere over the Irish Sea.
 Nothing works, no electric, no cars, no nothing, so they try to survive in a small Irish cottage.
 But there’s trouble brewing, a mother’s worse nightmare and courage she never knew she had, changes their lives forever.
-The country side is turning into kill or be killed, bad men killing people, animals, torture…….but can one mother/wife save her family?
-Oh, this is a must read!!!!!!–Goodreads Reviwer
+The countryside is turning into kill or be killed, bad men killing people, animals, torture…….but can one mother/wife save her family?
+Oh, this is a must-read!!!!!!–Goodreads Reviewer